 When Seth falls to Earth appear pictures from his memory in black and white.
 It is because due his condition of angel, Seth can't see or distinguish the colors.
-It's a nod to Wings of Desire (1987) (1987), where the angels was unable to see in colors.
+It's a nod to Wings of Desire (1987), where the angels too were unable to see in colors.

 The concept of angels moving among the living, hearing their conversations, experiencing beauty that humans rarely stop to enjoy or even notice, yet not feeling any emotion or passing any judgment, was first discussed in the writings of Rainer Maria Rilke, specifically, his collection "The Duino Elegies".

 This dialogue between Seth (Nicolas Cage) and Maggie - "Let's go."
 "Where?"
 "I don't care."
 "What will we do?"
 "Anything." - is virtually identical to an exchange between Cage and Deborah Foreman in Valley Girl (1983).

 When Meg Ryan is looking in the mirror and Nicolas Cage is not reflected, this was shot twice with motion control: once with Ryan and Cage, once without the actors, and mixed together. also, if you look closely enough, you can see a few strands of Ryan's hair morphing in and out where Cage's face was erased.